Reading Time: 3 minutes

 - If your employees have relocated to a different time zone from the rest of their team, work with them to ensure they feel supported and involved in the company culture and ongoing projects.}

 All the legal and tax implications involved in relocating employees can be daunting.
-Globalization Partners’ AI-driven Global Employment Platform™ can help you maximize your capacity to retain relocating employees.
+Globalization Partners’ AI-driven Global Growth Platform™ can help you maximize your capacity to retain relocating employees.
 Our platform automates key functions like international entity access and payroll setup, as well as employee status changes — all while maintaining compliance with country-specific labor and tax laws, so you can focus on scaling your company.